Nikita-Belyak/IIASA_TSEP/README.md

 * conv::conventional_generation_parameters          Conventional generation related parameters
 * transm::transmission_parameters                   Transmission lines related paramters

-And the paramter __market__ is string variable that takes values "perfect" or "cournot" inidicating whther we should conisder perfect comptetion or the cournout ologopoly between investors at the lower level.
+And the paramter __market__ is a string variable that takes values "perfect" or "cournot" indicating whether we should consider perfect comptetion or the cournot oligopoly between investors at the lower level.

-The main code including all the correspondent packages and files islocated in the file experiments.jl.
+The main code including all the correspondent packages and files is located in the file __experiments.jl__.

-To run the code change the string file src_link  ="/Users/nikitabelyak/Dropbox (Aalto)/IIASA/TSEP" to point to a link to the location of the repository on your local device.
+To run the code change the string file
+__src_link__ ="/Users/nikitabelyak/Dropbox (Aalto)/IIASA/TSEP" to point to a link to the location of the repository on your local device.